davetcc/tcMenuController/README.md

-# embedCONTROL components for Microsoft .NET
+# embedCONTROL components for .NET

 ## Limitations to use